nikitavoloboev/data/docs/programming-languages/typescript/typescript-libraries/typescript-libraries.md

 - [wait-for-expect](https://github.com/TheBrainFamily/wait-for-expect) - Wait for expectation to be true, useful for integration and end to end testing.
 - [fs-fixture](https://github.com/privatenumber/fs-fixture) - Easily create test fixtures at a temporary file-system path.
 - [hanbi](https://github.com/43081j/hanbi) - Small and simple library for stubbing and spying on methods and functions in JavaScript tests.
+- [user-event](https://github.com/testing-library/user-event) - Fire events the same way the user does.

 ## Auth